rocket-pool/old.docs.rocketpool.net/src/guides/node/install-modes.md

 Instead of running the Smartnode stack via Docker, each process will be installed as a local system service (e.g. via `systemd`).
 This includes the `node`, `watchtower`, `eth1`, `eth2`, and `validator` processes.

-This configuration offers the most flexibility, because it allows you to fine-tune Rocket Pool's parameters (such as its security posture, where the ETH1 and ETH2 clients live, where the chain data lives, where your keys live, and so on).
+This configuration offers the most flexibility because it allows you to fine-tune Rocket Pool's parameters (such as its security posture, where the ETH1 and ETH2 clients live, where the chain data lives, where your keys live, and so on).
-It is also the most difficult to setup and maintain.
+It is also the most difficult to set up and maintain.

 In this mode, the Smartnode Installer is no longer relevant.
 You are responsible for manually instantiating, maintaining, and upgrading the Smartnode infrastructure, the ETH clients, and the validator clients.